mohammadalsmadi2000/reading-notes/Trees.md

 # Trees
 Trees are non-linear data structures that represent nodes connected by edges.
 Each tree consists of a root node as the Parent node, and the left node and right node as Child nodes.

+## Why Trees Matter
+Trees provide an organized and hierarchical way to store and represent data.
+They are particularly useful in scenarios where data has a natural hierarchical structure, such as file systems, organization charts, or family trees.
+By understanding trees, I can gain insights into efficient data organization, searching, and manipulation techniques that can be applied to solve real-world problems.

 ## Binary tree
 A tree whose elements have at most two children is called a binary tree.
 Each element in a binary tree can have only two children.
 A node’s left child must have a value less than its parent’s value, and the node’s right child must have a value greater than its parent value.